-Test#2 (TSM_2): Restrict transform skip size up to 4x4 on top of VTM-4.0 with JVET-M0464 disabled (including bugfix of ticket#185)
+Test#2 (TSM2): Restrict transform skip size up to 4x4 on top of VTM-4.0 with JVET-M0464 disabled (including bugfix of ticket#185)

-Simulation results show that coding performance of TMS_1 drop by roughly 0.2%, 0.2%, and 0.1% of luma bdrate over TSM_2 for AI, RA and LB, respectively; roughly 0.3%, 0.2%, and 0.2% chroma bdrate overTSM_2 for AI/RA/LB, respectively
+Simulation results show that coding performance of TMS1 drop by roughly 0.2%, 0.2%, and 0.1% of luma bdrate over TSM2 for AI, RA and LB, respectively; roughly 0.3%, 0.2%, and 0.2% chroma bdrate over TSM2 for AI/RA/LB, respectively

-Additionally, to overcome chroma bdrate degradation observed in TSM_1, this contribution proposes to 1) support chroma transform skip, and 2) unify transform type signaling between luma and chroma; relocate transform_skip_flag and tu_mts_idx into residual_coding().
+Additionally, to overcome chroma bdrate degradation observed in TSM1, this contribution requests to 1) support chroma transform skip, and 2) unify transform type signaling between luma and chroma; relocate transform_skip_flag and tu_mts_idx into residual_coding().

 It is recommended to support chroma transform skip in the next VTM and WD, or study unified transform type signaling between luma and chroma in CE.